mrwonko/browser/plan/notes.md

     in addition to closing there's also explicit unloading.
     *   any tab can get keywords/description; tab-switch can search those.
 *   pinned tabs
-*   serialization could be done using the file system in a natural way - one file per website.
+*   session management could be done using the file system in a natural way - one file per website.
-    (_how is the url escaped to create a valid name?_)
+    *   filename: numeric, signifying order; contents: url (& possibly more in the future)
     *   this enables sharing and three-way merges using version control like git
         *   possibly directly support git, doing file management in a git-aware way
+        *   although empty directories are not tracked by git
+        *   in any case: **some kind of sync is desired**
     *   files could contain a GUID for better revision management
+*   builtin password generator?
+*   generalized commands (see: Vivaldi, Blender)
+    *   Search field
+    *   Keyboard shortcuts
+*   smart address bar